Kanger: Background

 After the earthen pots are moulded and fired, the artisans complete the wickerwork around them, by erecting two arms to handle the pot, propping the back side with strong wicker sticks, and colour it (optionally) to give an aesthetically delicate shape.
-The final product then goes to the market.

 History

-It is generally believed that Kashmiris learned the use of the kangri from the Italians who were in the retinue of the Mughal emperors and usually visited the Valley during summer.
+It is generally believed that Kashmiris learned the use of the kanger from the Italians who were in the retinue of the Mughal emperors and usually visited the Valley during summer.
 In Italy (where a similar device was known as a scaldino) and Spain, braziers were made in a great variety of shapes and were profusely ornamented.
-Historical data, however, contradict the claim that kangri came to Kashmir from Italy, but it is known that it was used in the time of the Mughal Empire.
-Those visiting Kashmir for the first time during the winter season are surprised to find people carrying firepots in their hands or in their laps but every Kashmiri knows how to handle the apparatus with care.
+Historical data, however, contradict the claim that kanger came to Kashmir from Italy, but it is known that it was used in the time of the Mughal Empire.
+Those visiting Kashmir for the first time during the winter season are surprised to find people carrying fire pots in their hands or in their laps but every Kashmiri knows how to handle the apparatus with care.
 It is a part of Kashmiri tradition and even in modern times it sees a huge demand, and is even used in public or private offices during winters.

 Current use

-Kashmiri people burn kangri on the occasion of a local festival, marking the end of winter season.
-Isband (Peganum harmala), aromatic seeds believed to push away negative energies, are burnt in a kanger to mark a good beginning to a party.
+Kanger are widely used in Kashmir.
+Its use is most prevalent in the countryside where power cuts during winters are frequent.
+Generally, everyone in the household has one.
+In some urban households, other devices, such as hot water bottles, blowers and electric blankets, have taken their place.

+Aromatic seeds, such as isband (Peganum harmala), are often burnt in a kanger for ceremonial purposes.

-Beyond Kashmir, people of the erstwhile Hill states of Himachal, Uttarakhand, and some parts of Nepal also use other local variants of Kangri.
+Beyond Kashmir, people of the erstwhile Hill states of Himachal, Uttarakhand, and some parts of Nepal also use other local variants of kanger.

-In 2015, a shopkeeper in Srinagar commissioned a kangri, described as the world's largest, to attract customers to his textile shop.
+In 2015, a shopkeeper in Srinagar commissioned a kanger, described as the world's largest, to attract customers to his textile shop.
 Kashmir Life reported that the size, over a metre long, posed technical challenges to the wicker-weavers.

 Manufacturing

+Kangeris are weaved by small scaled farmers known as kanile.

-Charari Sharief town is the most famous for a peculiar kind of kangri called "charar kangir".
+Charari Sharief town is the most famous for a peculiar kind of kanger called "charar kangir".
 Anantnag is also another major producer.
 The sector is not organized but is covered under different government schemes.